Kushuh/react-endless-scroller/README.md

 **(2)** Be careful this should be used only for development purposes, as it can harm both memory and performances with large datasets.

 **(3)** If you use the deferLaunch flag, you'll have to trigger the first fetch manually.
-This can be done using the `endlessScroll.search()` function, passed to the container props.
+This can be done using the `feed.search()` function, passed to the container props.

 **(4)** By default, the component will wait for the user to scroll to one of the page limits to trigger fetch (either backward or forward).
 However, for a smoother user experience, and a better "infinite" sensation, it is advised to add larger thresholds.
 Thus, fetch will be called earlier and lower the "wait for load" impression.<br/>
 Larger thresholds means new content will always be loaded before user reach the limit, until none is left.